oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

 ## Introduction

-This lab walks though the process of deploying Oracle Spatial Studio (Spatial Studio) using the Oracle Cloud Marketplace.
-The Oracle Cloud Marketplace provides apps and services provided by Oracle and 3rd parties.
-Details are available [here](https://docs.oracle.com/en/cloud/marketplace/marketplace-cloud/index.html).
+In this lab you deploy Spatial Studio from the Cloud Marketplace using Always Free resources.
+The Cloud Marketplace takes care of installing and configuring Spatial Studio and an Autonomous Database.
+The Spatial Studio instance that is created is meant to be temporary, for use during this workshop.

 Estimated Lab Time: xx minutes

 ### Objectives

 In this lab, you will:
-* Learn how to deploy Spatial Studio to the Oracle Cloud from the Oracle Cloud Marketplace
+* Deploy Spatial Studio from the Oracle Cloud Marketplace using Always Free resources.

 ### Prerequisites

 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
+* You are an Admin in the cloud account.
+For example, your own Free Tier account.

 <!-- *This is the "fold" - below items are collapsed by default* -->

 ## Task 1: Verify Availability of Compute Resource

-If you have a Free Tier account, your compute quota is 2 cores of the Standard.E2.1.Micro VM shape.
-Before starting the Spatial Studio deployment it is necessary to verify the availability domain having quota for this shape.
-The same applies for other shapes if you have a paid account.
+Before starting the Spatial Studio deployment it is necessary to verify the availability domain having quota for the Always Free compute shape.

 1. Navigate to **Governance & Administration > Limits, Quota, and Usage**